cursedxp/SmallFresh-Server/readme.md

 2. Navigate to the project directory: cd smallfresh-client
 3. Install dependencies: npm install
 4. Start the development server: npm start
-5. Open http://localhost:3000 in your web browser.
+5. The server should be listening on http://localhost:5000

+## Features
+- A RESTful API for product listings, inventory management, and order processing.
+- Secure user authentication and authorization with JWT token.
+- Scalable infrastructure with a MongoDB database

 ## Technologies Used

-- React
-- React Router
-- Axios
+- Node.js
-- Tailwind Css
+- Express.js
-- HeroIcons
+- MongoDB
+- JWT (for user authentication)